angular/angular-cli/docs/documentation/stories/universal-rendering.md

 ## Step 1: Prepare your App for Universal rendering

-The first thing you need to do is make your `AppModule` compatible with Universal by addding `.withServerTransition()` and an application ID to your `BrowserModule` import:
+The first thing you need to do is make your `AppModule` compatible with Universal by adding `.withServerTransition()` and an application ID to your `BrowserModule` import:

 ### src/app/app.module.ts: